SidharthPHariharan/cordova-plugin-networkinterface/README.md

 https://github.com/salbahra/cordova-plugin-networkinterface

-The original repo was not getting IP of device if its connected over mobile network.
+The original repo was not getting IP of device(specifically for android) if its connected over mobile network.

 Network Interface
 =================